gmarin13/MIAMI/doc/README.txt

 For a better understanding of what these options do, see the ICS'13 paper "Diagnosis and Optimization of Application Prefetching Performance."

 This step creates one .srd file per thread.
-The default name is:
+The default output name is:

 ExecutableName-hist_size.table_size-line_size.max_stride-<mpi_rank>-<thread_idx>-<process_pid>.srd

 As before, you can alter the output file names using any combination of the following options:
--o <output_prefix>: it will use the specified prefix instead of
+-o <output_prefix>: use the specified prefix instead of
               executable_name-hist_size.table_size-line_size.max_stride.
--no_pid  : it will not append the process pid to the output name -no_mpi_rank : it will not append the mpi rank to the output name
+-no_pid  : do not append the process pid to the output file names -no_mpi_rank : do not append the mpi rank to the output file names

 4) Post-processing the data, creating performance databases
 -----------------------------------------------------------
 For this, you have to use the 'miami' post-processing tool.
 You have to pass one .cfg file, and a number of other optional arguments.
+Note that you do not have to specify the path to the executable for this step.
+That information is taken from the profile files.

-<MIAMI_ROOT>/bin/miami -c <one_cfg_file> [options]
+$ <MIAMI_ROOT>/bin/miami -c <cfg_file> [options]

-You can run miami with -h to see all available options.
-There are many options, but typical users do not need most of them.
+Run miami with -h to see all the available options.

 Some useful options:
 -mrd <mrdt_file>  : pass a memory reuse distance file.
 You can pass this